 Thank you for expressing interest in joining the News Department of the Stuyvesant Spectator.
 Please answer the questions and complete the portions to the best of your ability.
 We are not looking for perfection, because we know that many of you may be new to this style of writing.
 Please answer honestly and try your best!

-Note: Please send in your application to firstname.lastname@example.org by Wednesday, April 25th, 2012.
-Please note that there is an 3-day extension due to delays in releasing the application.
+Note: Please send in your application to email@example.com by October 10, 2013.
 Thank you.

 1) Why do you want to be in the News Department?